• Home

 Back from Vacation?
 How to Handle the Backlog of Work

-April 14, 2010 by Scott Costello 10 Comments
+Scott Costello All, Blog 10 Comments

 Did anyone miss me or did anyone really notice I wasn’t around?
 I actually just got back from a 10 day Mexican Riviera cruise.
 My wife and I really enjoy cruising and had a wonderful time eating, sleeping in, going to shows and pretty much just doing what ever we wanted.
 If anyone is interested we went on Royal Caribbean’s Radiance of the Seas.